klarna/erlavro/README.md

 ## Decoder Hooks

 Decoder hook is an anonymous function to be evaluated by the JSON or binary decoder to amend schmea and/or data before and/or after decoding.
 Hooks can be used to:

 * Fast-skip undesired data fields of records or undesired data of big maps etc.
 * Debug. e.g. `avro_decoer_hooks:print_debug_trace/2` gives you a hook which can print decode history and stack upon failure
-* Mmonkey patch corrupted data.
+* Monkey patch corrupted data.

 Find the examples in `avro_decoder_hooks.erl`